How We Worship Matters: Physical space can kill your worship

 Even though the Spirit is in us and moves among us, real people have to meet in a real place.
 And, that place can significantly affect how we experience worship.
 I remember one church where behind the platform area the beach was clearly visible through large windows.
 Our pastor had to compete with the daydreams of surfing that lived in his parishioners’ minds each Sunday.
 This beautiful distraction colored the life of worship in that church.
 In fact, it nearly killed it.

 I have also led worship in rented school cafeterias.
-The expected echo and activity of pulling out additional chairs as seats filled brought a sense of excitement.
+The activity of pulling out additional chairs as seats filled brought a sense of excitement.
 Then, there are the worship rooms that are far too big.
 An example is a midweek service with 89 in attendance in a building that seats 500.
 Put those 89 worshippers in a courtyard, and it may change their experience for the better.
 There is nothing worse than a room that simply is unfit for the situation.

 Lights, Sounds, and Seats